 This is an easy bacon to make, and you don’t even need to smoke it; unsmoked versions exist in France.
 You start with a nice slab of pork belly.

-This one is from Matilda the Wild Pig.
-Yep, she was fat enough to make bacon.
+This one is from a wild hog sow that was fat enough to make bacon.
 Cut the slab into a rectangle that you can later roll and tie.
 Next you salt the hell out of it.

 How much salt?
 The detailed recipe is below for amounts.
 Only use kosher salt or pure sea salt.
 Do not use iodized salt, as it contains anti-caking agents that will give your bacon a weird taste.
 Put the salted belly into a plastic bag.
 Seal it and put it in the fridge.
 How long?
 Kate only cures her ventreche for a day.
 I cured mine for two days.
 I would not go longer than 4 days, and remember: Ventreche is supposed to be lightly cured, not like our bacon.

 When the belly has cured to your liking, take it out and rinse it briefly under cold water.
 Pat it dry and let the ventreche dry at room temperature for an hour or so.
 I put mine on a wire rack under a ceiling fan for air circulation.
 Coat the inside of the belly with black pepper.
 The “inside” should be the leaner of the two sides, and this will be the side you plan on rolling up.

 Now it’s time to roll the ventreche.
 Roll it tightly into a coil starting with the narrow side of the rectangle.
 Slip some butcher’s twine underneath.
 Do this at least three times, and use as much twine as you want.

 Note that if you have sausage netting, you will only need to tie the ventreche a few times.
 If you don’t have netting, tie it more often.
 Once you tie the ventreche, work the netting over it.

 Leave a length of netting on one end so you can hang the ventreche in the smoker.
 Tie off the other end so the bacon does not slip out.